Inferring Displacement Fields from Sparse Measurements Using the Statistical Finite Element Method: Introduction

-In this contribution, we follow a different approach, recently proposed as the \textit{statistical finite element method} (statFEM) \cite{girolami2021statistical}.
+In this contribution, we follow a probabilistic approach, recently proposed as the \textit{statistical finite element method} (statFEM) \cite{girolami2021statistical}.
 This approach is also based on BI but with a significant difference.
 Instead of updating the model parameter, the PDE solution is updated directly.
 Hence, statFEM combines prior knowledge about the displacement field with the knowledge learned from observation data to update the displacement field.
 More precisely, the statFEM allows inference of the system's true state by combining observed data and a stochastic FEM (SFEM) model \cite{keese2003review}.
 The advantage of this framework is that the SFEM computations can be conducted in an offline design phase.
 During the updating process in statFEM for sparse online measurements, we only need to condition the state on data and quantify hyperparameters of a Gaussian process model, which describes the model-reality mismatch.
-Furthermore, by adopting a Bayesian formalism, all uncertainties, e.g., material model parameters, measurement errors, and imprecision of the computational model, are quantified.
+The effectiveness of statFEM as a valuable instrument for SHM has been previously proposed and put into practice in \cite{febrianto2022digital}.
+Here, the concept of "statistical digital twin" is developed for a bridge's superstructure, which can merge continuous sensor measurements with FEM model predictions to yield instantaneous and up-to-date statistical projections of strain distribution.
+For this purpose, measured strain data are gathered from $108$ Fiber Bragg Grating (FBG) sensors positioned along the primary superstructure of a fully operational railway bridge.
+It demonstrates that statFEM represents a resilient probabilistic approach for structural health monitoring.
+In fact, by adopting a Bayesian formalism, all uncertainties, e.g., material model parameters, measurement errors, and imprecision of the computational model, are quantified.
 The model discrepancy $\vecd$ is an indispensable part of statFEM.
 Underlying missing physics, numerical approximations, and other inaccuracies may cause the discrepancy.
 Arenndt et al. \cite{Arendt2012} use the model discrepancy as a validation criterion to update the model.
 If the validation shows the model's inaccuracy, we can either gather more observation data or refine the computer model by changing its constitutive model \cite{xiong2009better}.

 This paper presents a statFEM representation for solid mechanics with uncertain material parameters.
 Following Girolami et al. \cite{girolami2021statistical} and the seminal work from Kennedy and O'Hagan \cite{kennedy2001bayesian}, the data are decomposed into three random components.
 The first component relies on a stochastic model prediction of the displacements $\vecu$ based on SFEM, which considers the uncertainties in material parameters of different constitutive models.
 The second component is a model discrepancy term $\vecd$, which reflects the discrepancy between observed data and the response of the calibrated constitutive model.
 Finally, the third component is a measurement noise term $\vece$, which represents the noise of the sensing device.